Filter pairs and natural extensions of logics

-In \cite{AMP} the notion of finitary filter pair was introduced.
-The motivating fact for this definition was that for every finitary logic, with set of formulas $Fm$, the lattice of theories is an algebraic lattice contained in the powerset, $\text{Th} \subseteq \wp(Fm)$, and this lattice completely determines the logic.
+{\bf Filter pairs:} In \cite{AMP} the notion of finitary filter pair was introduced.
+The starting point for this definition was the fact that for every finitary logic, with set of formulas $Fm$, the lattice of theories is an algebraic lattice contained in the powerset, $\text{Th} \subseteq \wp(Fm)$, and this lattice completely determines the logic.
 This lattice is closed under arbitrary intersections and directed unions.
 The structurality of the logic means that the preimage under a substitution of a theory is a theory again or, equivalently, that the following diagram commutes for every substitution $\sigma$, seen as an endomorphism of the algebra of formulas:

 This says that the inclusion of theories into the power set is a natural transformation, in the sense of category theory.

 Passing from just the formula algebra to arbitrary $\Sigma$-structures (where $\Sigma$ is the signature of the logic), the role of theories can be replaced by the more general notion of filter.
 The corresponding considerations then apply: preimages of filters under homomorphisms of $\Sigma$-structures are filters again, and this can be rephrased as saying that the inclusions of filters into the full power sets of $\Sigma$-structures form a natural transformation.